git-pull/tao-of-tmux/manuscript/11-tips-and-tricks.md

     watch_test:
         if command -v entr > /dev/null; then find . -print | grep -i '.*[.]go' | entr -c go test ./...; else go test ./...; echo "\nInstall entr(1) to automatically rebuild documentation when files change. \nSee http://entrproject.org/"; fi

+To run this, do `$ make watch_test` in the same directory as the `Makefile`.

-But that is a tad bloated and hard to read.
+But that was a tad bloated and hard to read.
 We have a couple tricks at our disposal.
 One would be to add continuation to the next line with a trailing backlash (`\`):